mauhai/awesome-jupyterlab/README.md

 - [Gruvbox](https://github.com/Rahlir/theme-gruvbox) - Gruvbox theme

 # Other
-- [jupyterlab_discovery](https://github.com/vidartf/jupyterlab_discovery) - A JupyterLab extension to facilitate the discovery and installation of other extensions
-- [jupyterlab_debugger](https://github.com/jupyterlab/debugger) -  JupyterLab extension to allow visual debuggeing of Jupyter notebooks, consoles, and source files.
-- [jupyterlab_table of contents](https://github.com/jupyterlab/jupyterlab-toc) - A JupyterLab extension to create Table of Contents.
 - [lantern](https://github.com/timkpaine/lantern) - Data exploration kit
 - [ML Workspace](https://github.com/ml-tooling/ml-workspace) - All-in-one web IDE for machine learning and data science.
 Combines Jupyterlab, VS Code, Tensorflow, and many other tools/libraries into one Docker image.
 - [scriptedforms](https://github.com/SimonBiggs/scriptedforms) - Quickly create live-update GUIs for Python packages using Markdown and simple HTML elements.
 - [Variable inspector](https://github.com/lckr/jupyterlab-variableInspector) - Nice interactive variable inspector for your notebook
 - [Dask](https://github.com/dask/dask-labextension) - Manage Dask clusters, as well as embed Dask's dashboard plots directly into JupyterLab panes.
 - [jupyterlab-autoplay](https://github.com/remborg/autoplay) - Run and hide code cells automatically when opening a notebook.

+# No longer required

+These extensions were incorporated into the JupyterLab distribution and no longer need to be installed separately.
+If you installed them previously you may want to uninstall those before upgrading:
+- <s>[Table of Contents](https://github.com/jupyterlab/jupyterlab-toc)</s> (included by default in JupyterLab 3.0+) - Generates a table of content for your notebook and markdown documents
+- <s>[jupyterlab_debugger](https://github.com/jupyterlab/debugger)</s> (included by default in JupyterLab 3.0+) - JupyterLab extension to allow visual debuggeing of Jupyter notebooks, consoles, and source files.
+- <s>[jupyterlab_discovery](https://github.com/vidartf/jupyterlab_discovery)</s> (included by default in JupyterLab 0.33+) - A JupyterLab extension to facilitate the discovery and installation of other extensions

 # Resources